-Rachel Maddow Had Badass Response To Being Called 'Sir'
+Rachel Maddow Has Badass Response To Reporter Calling Her 'Sir' On Live TV

 Have you ever accidentally called your teacher, "Mom?"
 Have you ever replied, "Thanks, you too!" when the person at the movie theater who takes your ticket tells you to enjoy the film?